Welcome to survey season!

 Survey Force provides volunteers with the opportunity to learn new survey skills, meet new people and explore nature in some of the best scenery across Warwickshire.

 No experience is necessary as training will be provided at all sessions, but please bring identification guides if you have them.
-If you’re interested in becoming a volunteer with Survey Force, please contact us by email at email@example.com before attending.
+Our Survey Force team of volunteers is currently full, so unfortunately we do not have space for any new volunteers.

 Sessions mostly run every other week on a Monday from April – October.
 However please note this year there is no Survey Force in May.
 Sessions run from 10am – 4pm unless otherwise stated.

 Do I need to have any specialist surveying knowledge?